gap-hub/feed/README.md

 - Style your feed with XSLT.
 You can use the `stylesheet` option to add a custom stylesheet to your feed.
 - Support for JSON Feed 1.1
 - Support for OPML 2.0
+- Support custom fields for feed and feed items

 # 🔨 Getting Started